hsinpangchen/wwdc_crawler_ruby/example/wwdc_sorted_by_alphabetical.md

 ## Apple Design Awards
 platform : iOS, macOS, tvOS, watchOS

-topics :  Special Events/ Games
+topics :  Special Events/ Visual Design/ Interaction Design/ Games

 Join us for an unforgettable award ceremony celebrating developers and their outstanding work.
 The 2018 Apple Design Awards recognize state of the art iOS, macOS, watchOS, and tvOS apps that reflect excellence in design and innovation.